TonyHill26/LevelUp/README.md

 ## Running on localhost

-There is reference in the site to "wowchemy", which now redirects to Hugo Blox builder.
+This new version of the site uses Hugo Blox builder.
 There's a useful page at https://docs.hugoblox.com/getting-started/page-builder/ which explains how it all works.

 The site compiles using a tool called Hugo.
 Hugo is "a fast and modern static site generator written in Go, and designed to make website creation fun again".
 Install it using Homebrew.